devitocodes/devito/benchmarks/user/README.md

 optimizations applied by an Operator, how auto-tuning is getting along, and to emit more performance metrics.

-You can also set `DEVITO_DEBUG_COMPILER=1` to emit the command used to compile the generated code.

 ## Tips

 * The 'O3' mode has been found to be particularly beneficial in TTI Operators,